GGCodingCamp/GGCodingCamp.github.io/processing_shapes.md

 Syntax:

 ```
-square(x, y, lenX, lenY); //draws a rectangle with TOP-LEFT CORNER at (x, y) and breadth of lenX, and height of lenY.
+rect(x, y, lenX, lenY); //draws a rectangle with TOP-LEFT CORNER at (x, y) and breadth of lenX, and height of lenY.
 ```

 Example: